San Diego State Aztecs Logo

 San Diego State Aztecs Logo 1961

 One of the first San Diego State Aztecs logos contained the head of an Aztec warrior in a cartoon style.
-She was depicted half-turned to show her face with furrowed brows and pursed lips.
+She was depicted half-turned, her face furrowed and her lips pursed.
 The artists used light brown for the skin, black for the contours and hair, and white and dark red for the headdress.

 1982 – 1997